JUST KNEAD IT

 Set yourself reminders

 This one is really simple but incredibly powerful.
-Either download a reminder app or set up some reminders in your phone to check your posture, check your head position while using the phone or even to get up and move around from your desk.
-Create a system that is automatic because life gets busy and we need all the help we can get.
+Either download a reminder app or set up some reminders in your phone to check your posture.
+The reminders may be to check your overall posture, your head position while using the phone, or to get up and move around from your desk.
+Create a system that works for you because life gets busy and we need all the help we can get.

 Good luck!